 - Aviation Safety Programmes and Plans for Aviation Safety at both EU and Member State level;

 - extended powers of the Commission (assisted by EASA) to adopt detailed implementing rules (and reduces the powers conferred on the European Parliament in that regard);

 - enhanced governance mechanisms for EASA; and

 - provisions to support cooperative oversight between Member States and permit the transfer of responsibilities; and provisions on information sharing and, in particular, setting up of a central repository of licensing information.

 - The package has now undergone several rounds of trilogue.
 The first two trilogues produced some areas of tentative agreement, for example acceptance of third-country certification was close to being agreed.
 The third trilogue, held on 6 June 2017, was intended to achieve compromise on the main outstanding issues from the first two trilogues, for example on joint responsibility between Member States for the performance of the tasks related to certification, oversight and enforcement.
 However, it became clear in early June that the Parliament and the Council are wide apart on the core issues of the proposal, with the Parliament issuing new compromise proposals on 1 June that covered the whole Regulation.
 Council and Parliament have now informally agreed a final compromise text.
-The next step will be a vote on the proposal by the European Parliament; according to the Parliament's forecast (available here), the indicative date for the sitting is 16 April 2018.
-Given recent progress, it is likely this will come into effect pre-Brexit (probably before Q4 2018).
+The next step will be a vote on the proposal by the European Parliament; according to the Parliament's forecast (available here), the indicative date for the sitting is 12 June 2018.
+Given recent progress, it is likely this will come into effect pre-Brexit (by Q4 2018/Q1 2019).